muhammedmokbel/candlestick-app/README.md

 ### `Why apexcharts?`

-one of the best charts library that provide different charts types and you can provide to chart the data in easy way [apexcharts docs](https://apexcharts.com/docs/installation)
+one of the best charts library that provide different charts types and you can provide data to chart in easy way [apexcharts docs](https://apexcharts.com/docs/installation)

 # Getting Started with Create React App